-As I do each year at this time, today I invite you step into a magical Time Out of Time with me, called the Halcyon Days.
-I first learned of this practice many years ago, from my favorite holiday curator, Waverly Fitzgerald (who I vigorously request you support as she faces the bitter treatments of cancer).
+As I do each year around this time, I invite you step into a magical Time Out of Time with me, called the Halcyon Days.
+I first learned of this practice many years ago, from my favorite holiday curator and friend, the late Waverly Fitzgerald.

 And each year, similarly to our growing tradition of the Advent Solstice Wreath ceremony, more and more of you report you are making this a conscious part of your holiday traditions, too.

 This is a very old tradition that begins a week or so before Winter Solstice and ends about one week after.
 Some prefer to begin on Christmas Eve and continue through 12th Night, or they might observe these time-out-of-time days between St. Lucy’s Day (Dec.
 13) and New Year’s Day.

 In these hectic, too-bright-and-shiny modern times, and maybe because of its dramatic disconnect, I think we need it more than ever.
 So I observe it for the 10 days before and 10 days after Winter Solstice.
 I like this timing because it concludes on New Year’s Eve.

 In the Halcyon Days, we enter a period when we step out of our ordinary cares and the workaday world.
 This ancient practice calls us to pause, honor the rites of Yule, and celebrate with peace and kindness.

 So for the next several weeks, that is what exactly I propose we do.

 The Story of Halcyon:

 Once upon a time, Alcyone (also called Halcyon) was the daughter of Aeolus, King of the Winds, and the wife of Ceyx, King of Thessaly.
 Alcyone and Ceyx loved each other devotedly and were never willingly apart.